3 Virtual Selling Tips that Enable Powerful Sales Presentations, with Andy Springer #158

 Virtual Selling Tips that Ensure Instant Customer Engagement

 It’s no longer a matter of expecting the very best from your top sellers in this new digitally connected selling world.
-Success in virtual sales requires a new set of skills.
+Success with a virtual sales team requires a new set of skills and remote selling tools.
 Customers will likely continue to have the same problems as they did working from an office, but how we identify these problems has drastically changed.I learned a lot about virtual selling sales presentations in this ep. of the @GoModernSelling w/ @M_3jr from @GoVengreso and @andyjlive from @rainselling 👏🏼 Success in virtual sales requires a new set of skills that are here!
 Click To Tweet

 According to research conducted by Andy and RAIN Group, the number one thing in this new virtual buying environment from a buyer (that was going to influence their purchase decision), was knowing the seller had made a thorough discovery of their wants, needs, and concerns.